Electric motor failure

 Having a motor failure policy will help your team make proactive decisions, including procuring services and equipment ahead of time.
 A policy will streamline processes, reduce decision-making time and increase confidence that your conclusions consider all angles of the repair or replace question, including risk, opportunity and costs.

 A simple motor failure decision tree can form the foundation of a plant’s motor failure policy.
 Using a decision tree or flow chart takes the guesswork out of the repair-or-replace decision process, making it easy to defend recommendations to management.
+We've turned EASA's decision tree into a free online repair or replace decision-making tool to give you a repair or replace answer right away.

 How to choose a motor repair shop